fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 The project is concerned with detecting changes over time.

-A chronological split allows the system to:
+A chronological split allows the analysis to:

 1. learn the person's earlier normal pattern, and
 2. examine whether later observations deviate from that learned pattern.

-This better represents the logic of an early-warning system than randomly mixing observations from the entire period.
+This also avoids using later observations to define what was considered normal earlier in time.

 ### Alternative Considered